ytoyama/ttic-report/notes.md

 I ordered a Singapore noodle and it was really good.
 I also became relieved because it was confirmed that we can get some Asian foods there.
+In weekdays, we usually went to food trucks to get foods with our Chinese friends.
+They sells variety of them, such as hamburgers, sandwiches, tacos and rice bowls.
+A few weeks after classes started, Chinese food delivery by a restaurant, Sweet Station also started.
+It also dealed in many kinds of Chinese foods from lunchbox-style ones to noodles.

 ## Study